Best Treatment For Anxiety Without Medication

 Many people with anxiety find it helpful to get their thoughts out by journaling, whether with pen and paper or on the computer.
 It can allow them to separate themselves from their thoughts and find release in the process.
 One study indicates that certain types of journaling may be associated with a decrease in symptoms of depression and anxiety and greater resilience to them in the future.

 There are various forms of therapy that may be helpful for those with anxiety.
 Cognitive behavioral therapy (CBT) is one of the most commonly used types.
 In this practice, a cognitive behavioral therapist helps an individual learn to become aware of and then shift distorted, distressing thought patterns in a healthier, more realistic direction.
 As a 2021 study in a growing body of research reports, “CBT is an effective, gold-standard treatment for anxiety and stress-related disorders”.
+Today, mental health care options are available both in person and online, making it easier for people who are trying to address symptoms of stress and anxiety.

 Speaking with a mental health care provider in person about anxiety symptoms and sources can be intimidating to some, and traveling to in-person appointments can be difficult or even impossible for others.
 In cases like these, online therapy can be a viable alternative.
 Research suggests that both formats can offer similar benefits in many cases, so you can generally feel comfortable choosing whichever one feels best for you.
 If you’re interested in trying online therapy, you might consider a platform like BetterHelp.
-You can connect with a licensed therapist via phone, video, and/or in-app messaging to address the challenges you may be facing, all from the comfort of home or anywhere you have an internet connection.
+You can connect with a licensed therapist via phone, video, and/or in-app messaging to address the challenges you may be facing, all from the comfort of your home or anywhere you have an internet connection.

 Takeaway